ForestAdmin/documentation/reference-guide/integrations/elasticsearch/interact-with-your-elasticsearch-data.md

 ### Implementing the routes <a href="#implementing-the-post" id="implementing-the-post"></a>

 It's not an easy job to connect several data sources in the same structure.
-To accommodate you in this journey we already provide you a simple service [`ElasticsearchHelper`](https://docs.forestadmin.com/woodshop/how-tos/create-a-smart-collection-with-elasticsearch/elasticsearch-service-utils) that handles all the logic to connect with your Elasticseearch data.
+To accommodate you in this journey we already provide you a simple service [`ElasticsearchHelper`](https://docs.forestadmin.com/woodshop/how-tos/create-a-smart-collection-with-elasticsearch/elasticsearch-service-utils) that handles all the logic to connect with your Elasticsearch data.

 \
 Before getting further, in order to search your data using filters, we need to define the Elasticsearch configuration.